Stour Valley Railway

-The Stour Valley Railway is a partially closed railway line that ran between Shelford, near Cambridge and Marks Tey in Essex, England.
+The Stour Valley Railway is a partially closed railway line that ran between Shelford, near Cambridge, and Marks Tey in Essex, England.
 The line opened in sections between 1849 and 1865.
 The route from Shelford to Sudbury closed on 6 March 1967 leaving only the section from Sudbury to Marks Tey, known as the Gainsborough Line, in operation.

 History

-Following acts of Parliament in 1846 and 1847 the Colchester, Stour Valley, Sudbury & Halstead Railway was authorised to construct a line from Marks Tey to Sudbury and then extend from Sudbury to Clare, with a branch line to Bury St. Edmunds forking off at Long Melford.
-Before construction was completed the company had changed hands twice and became part of the Eastern Union Railway.
+Following the Colchester, Stour Valley, Sudbury and Halstead Railway Act 1846 (9 & 10 Vict. c. lxxvi) and the Colchester, Stour Valley, Sudbury and Halstead Railway Act 1847 (10 & 11 Vict. c. xi), the Colchester, Stour Valley, Sudbury and Halstead Railway was authorised to construct a line from Marks Tey to Sudbury and then extend from Sudbury to Clare, with a branch line to Bury St. Edmunds forking off at Long Melford.
+Before construction was completed, the company had changed hands twice and became part of the Eastern Union Railway.

-The Marks Tey to Sudbury section of the line opened on 2 July 1849 and ran for 5 years before being taken over by the Eastern Counties Railway on 7 August 1862.
+The Marks Tey to Sudbury section of the line opened on 2 July 1849 and ran for five years before being taken over by the Eastern Counties Railway on 7 August 1862.

+The Sudbury and Clare Railway Company were authorised by the Sudbury and Clare Railway Act 1860 (23 & 24 Vict. c. clxiii) to extend the line from Sudbury to Clare.
+This was however superseded the following year by a similar line authorised by the Eastern Counties Railway Act 1861 (24 & 25 Vict. c. ccxxxi).

-In 1862 the Eastern Union Railway and Eastern Counties Railway were amalgamated into the new Great Eastern Railway.
+In 1862 the Eastern Union Railway and the Eastern Counties Railway were amalgamated into the new Great Eastern Railway.